GraysonGilbert/project_1_group_2/README.md

 This README provides instructions for executing the package, along with commands for teleoperation and running a proportional controller.
 This package allows users to control a custom robot model in Gazebo using ROS 2 Galactic, either through manual teleoperation or an automated proportional controller.

+For a detailed explanantion of the project results, please refer to Project_1_Report-Group_2.pdf

 ## Table of Contents

 - [Prerequisites](#prerequisites)